webdiscus/pug-loader/README.md

 - compile Pug files defined in webpack entry using the [`pug-plugin`](https://github.com/webdiscus/pug-plugin).
   It is a very easy intuitive way.
 - compile Pug files defined in the [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) using a pug-loader.
   It is non-intuitive and very complex way.
-Not recommended.

 ### Usage of [`pug-plugin`](https://github.com/webdiscus/pug-plugin)
 For details and examples please see the [pug-plugin](https://github.com/webdiscus/pug-plugin) site.